Noratrieb/rustv32i/rvdc/README.md

 # Testing

 This crate is tested by exhaustively going through all 32 bit values that are valid instructions and roundtripping the disassembly through the clang assembler, ensuring it remains the same.
+This is not yet done for compressed instructions.

 Additionally, it's also tested as part of an emulator, which tests many different kinds of instructions.